SebastianTroy/CppEasySerDes/README.md

 #### esd::JsonClassSerialiser::CreateParameter
 ----------------------------------------------

-This function is used with both `SetConstruction` and `RegisterInitialisation`, as both require `0` or more `CreateParameter` return types as input.
+This function is used with both `SetConstruction` and `AddInitialisationCall`, as both require `0` or more `CreateParameter` return types as input.
 The role of this function is to tell the library how to get the values needed to construct our type and call any initialise functions.

 The `getter` parameter of the first overload can be: